-Central to Rogers' personality theory is the notion of self or self-concept.
-This is defined as “the organized, consistent set of perceptions and beliefs about oneself".
+Central to Rogers” personality theory is the notion of self or self-concept.
+This is defined as “the organized, consistent set of perceptions and beliefs about oneself.”

 The self is the humanistic term for who we really are as a person.
 The self is our inner personality, and can be likened to the soul, or Freud’s psyche.
 The self is influenced by the experiences a person has in their life, and out interpretations of those experiences.
 Two primary sources that influence our self-concept are childhood experiences and evaluation by others.

 According to Rogers (1959), we want to feel, experience and behave in ways which are consistent with our self-image and which reflect what we would like to be like, our ideal-self.
 The closer our self-image and ideal-self are to each other, the more consistent or congruent we are and the higher our sense of self-worth.

 The humanistic approach states that the self is composed of concepts unique to ourselves.
 The self-concept includes three components:

 At a simple level, we might perceive ourselves as a good or bad person, beautiful or ugly.
-Self-image has an affect on how a person thinks feels and behaves in the world.
+Self-image affects how a person thinks, feels and behaves in the world.

 This is the person who we would like to be.
 It consists of our goals and ambitions in life, and is dynamic – i.e., forever changing.